FMSoftCN/hiBus/README.md

 - The redesigned hiBus protocol can avoid deadlock when the same app plays different roles.

-hiBus includes the following three components:
+HiBus includes the following three components:

-1. hiBus server, an executable program which runs as a daemon in the system.
+1. HiBus server, an executable program which runs as a daemon in the system.
-1. hiBus cmdline, an executable program which provides an interactive command line program for test and debugging.
+1. HiBus cmdline, an executable program which provides an interactive command line program for test and debugging.
-1. hiBus library, an library which provides some APIs for clients to use hiBus easily.
+1. HiBus library, an library which provides some APIs for clients to use hiBus easily.

 For more information, please refer to: